 Another weaboo from the League of Legends scene is the two-time Worlds champion Cho “BeryL” Geon-hee.

 BeryL plays a lot of HoYoverse’s role-playing game Genshin Impact next to League of Legends.
 He even spent US$7,000 on in-app purchases on Genshin Impact on the night of his Worlds 2020 championship win.

 Prior to the creation of his DWG KIA Worlds 2020 skin, BeryL requested that his championship skin be “as close as possible” to the image and likeness of his ultimate waifu, Sasaki Saren from Princess Connect: Re Dive, according to a tweet by Ashley Kang.

 After winning Worlds 2022 with DRX, BeryL again asked Riot if he could model his championship skin after Honkai Impact 3rd’s Elysia, to which they said yes.
-He is considering the LoL champion Ashe for his Worlds 2022 skin.
+Check out the final design of his DRX Ashe Worlds skin here.